Community organising can be a source of energy for Labour as we approach 2015.

 In Cardiff, working with Stephen Doughty MP, a campaign led by M4C and Labour activists recently held an action with over 100 people working to get a derelict building back into use.
 It wasn’t 100 protestors, but 100 residents, angry about the neglect they see their community treated with.
 Stephen’s support shows them that he is on their side, and shows them the importance of voting Labour for their community.

 That combination of power and Politics harks back to the democratic beginnings of the Party and movement.
 It is when Labour is at its best.
 And it will be how the movement helps to keep Labour aligned as the political wing of the British people.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.